bbrk24/Trilangle/README.md

 ## Memory Layout

-Triagony ditches the hexagonal memory layout in favor of a stack.
+Trilangle ditches the hexagonal memory layout in favor of a stack.
 Technically, it's not a pure stack as it is possible to index into it, but the majority of operations treat it as such.

 Each item on the stack is a 24-bit signed integer.

 ## Instructions

-In general, the instruction set is inspired by but not necessarily the same as Hexagony.

 ### Control flow splits